HPE acquires SGI for $275 million to capture global 'data explosion'

 SGI's 2016 fiscal $553 million revenue and its 1100 staff worldwide indicate the company's strength in HPC, data analytics and virtualisation, as the company works alongside the science, business, government and technical organisations to solve data problems.

 "At HPE, we are focused on empowering data-driven organisations.
-SGI's innovative technologies and services, including its best-in-class big data analytics and high performance computing solutions, complement HPE's proven data centre solutions designed to create business insight and accelerate time to value for customers," says Antonio Neri, executive vice president and general manager, Enterprise Group, Hewlett Packard Enterprise.
+SGI's innovative technologies and services, including its best-in-class big data analytics and high performance computing solutions, complement HPE's proven data center solutions designed to create business insight and accelerate time to value for customers," says Antonio Neri, executive vice president and general manager, Enterprise Group, Hewlett Packard Enterprise.

 According to HPE, the data explosion is causing large amounts of investment in big data processing with a focus on real-time decision making in a variety of different industries, such as cyber security, research and genomics.